What is the musculoskeletal system?

 The parts of the musculoskeletal system are:

-- Cartilage: A type of connective tissue, cartilage cushions bones inside the joints, along the spine and in the ribcage.
+- Cartilage: A type of connective tissue, cartilage cushions bones inside your joints, along your spine and in your ribcage.
 Firm, rubbery cartilage protects bones from rubbing against each other.
 You also have cartilage in your nose, ears, pelvis and lungs.

 - Joints: Bones come together to form joints.
 Some joints have a large range of motion, such as the ball-and-socket shoulder joint.
 Other joints, like the knee, allow bones to move back and forth but not rotate.